 - Select Save to create the role map.

-You can create as many role maps as you need and they are listed in the role map table.
-For any role map you can edit it as follows:
+You can create as many role maps as you need.
+Logi Report Server lists them in the role map table.
+You can edit any role map as follows:

-- To edit a role map, select the Edit link in the role map row and then modify the settings.
+- To edit a role map, select Edit in the role map row and then modify the settings.

 - To test the contents of the filter of a role map, select Test in the role map row.

-- To remove unwanted role maps, select the check boxes ahead of them and select Delete.
+- To remove unwanted role maps, select them and select Delete.

-Logi Report Server can access an LDAP server directly to look for LDAP users via LDAP Security API implementation, which could be your own LDAP implementation or be implemented using Logi Report's Security API (for details about the Security API, see the jet.server.api.custom.security package in the Logi Report Javadoc).
+Logi Report Server can access an LDAP server directly to look for LDAP users via LDAP Security API implementation, which could be your own LDAP implementation or be implemented using Logi Report's Security API (for more information, see the jet.server.api.custom.security package in the Logi Report Javadoc).

 To use LDAP Security API implementation, you will need to turn on the LDAP security providers.
 There are three approaches to achieve this: